 Police Use of Force

-A new federal law on police use of force was issued in May 2019.
-According to the law, firearms or lethal force may be used "to repel highly dangerous resistance" ("las resistencias de alta peligrosidad" in the original Spanish).
+A new federal law on police use of force was issued in May 2019 according to which firearms or lethal force may be used "to repel highly dangerous resistance" ("las resistencias de alta peligrosidad" in the original Spanish).
 Amnesty International has contested the constitutionality of the new law in an amicus curiae.

 Use of Force in Custodial Settings

 The 1993 Public Security Act applicable to Mexico City regulates the use of force in custodial settings, requiring that members of the Public Security Corps shall “watch over the life and physical integrity of the persons detained or in their custody" and “not inflict or tolerate any acts of torture, cruel, inhuman, or degrading treatments to the persons in their custody, even when complying with the order of a superior or arguing special circumstances such as a threat to public safety, urgency of investigation or any other grounds.
 Should they acquire knowledge of such acts, they must report them immediately to the competent authority”.Art.
 17(XI-XII), 1993 Public Security Act.

 There is no independent external police oversight body in Mexico although the Ombudsman can take up complaints of unlawful use of force against the police.

 Views and Concluding Observations of United Nations Treaty Bodies

 In 2015, in its Concluding Observations on Mexico the Committee on the Rights of the Child expressed its particular concern about the "prevalence of torture and other cruel or degrading treatment or punishment of children, particularly migrant children, children in street situations and children in police custody and other forms of detention".